Margin Notes

 Interactionist Approach to Reducing Social Conflict: Robber’s Cave Experiment

-Page #3 Brief Items Relevant to Individuals in Society
+Page #3 Brief Items Relevant to Culture

 Cultural Diffusion: Baseball in Japan